DS4Ag/AgTC/README.md

 ```

 #### COLUMNS_TEMPLATE

-Contains the column names that will be selected from the input template.
+It allows to specify the column names that will be selected from the Initial Template File.

-- Even if you want to keep all the columns that your base template file has, **You should** specify the _Sequences._ whit the column names of your template.
+- Even if you want to maintain all the columns from the Initial Template file, **you should** write their names as _Sequences_.
 Add or delete as many _Sequences_ as necessary.

 ```sh
 COLUMNS_TEMPLATE: